JiaGengChang/job-platform/README.md

 # Job platform
 * Source code for a job advertisement website I am building.
 * The idea of this website is that recruiters post job advertisements and regular users can apply to these job postings.
-* Recruiters will receive a resume of the users.

 # Progress tracker
 | Date       | Progress                  |